 Finally, some startups and established companies offer generous vacation packages to attract in-demand engineers.
 ‘Unlimited’ personal time off can be a huge selling point for a company competing for talent.
 More companies are also offering more generous maternity/paternity leave to new parents, rather than risk losing hard-to-replace employees.

-Women with other professional backgrounds have a unique opportunity: There are more unfilled openings for mid-level managers than there are for entry level coders.
+Women and other diverse programmers with other professional backgrounds have a unique opportunity: There are more unfilled openings for mid-level managers than there are for entry level coders.
 A former lawyer, teacher, scientist, analyst or marketer has relevant skills and experience that a lifetime hacker may not.

-And companies of all kinds and sizes are realizing that in focusing on male engineers — intentionally or unwittingly — they have put themselves at a disadvantage to getting the best people for many still-unfilled roles.
+And companies of all kinds and sizes are realizing that by missing an opportunity to hire gender diverse talent — intentionally or unwittingly — they have put themselves at a disadvantage to getting the best people for many still-unfilled roles.
 By contrast, Salesforce, one of the most unstoppable successes in software, has nearly one in four technical roles filled by women.

-At many companies, breaking the barriers for women has become a priority.
+At many companies, breaking the barriers for women and other underrepresented employees has become a priority.
 They’re looking past headcount diversity to workplace inclusion.
 The one firm requirement: Have the coding chops you need to do the job.
 If you’ve got those, you’re in bigger demand than you may know.

 - Hackbright Field Trips (24)

 - Hackbright Mentors (21)

 - Podcast (2)